alam-ora/SolutionsTemplate/README.md

 Sign in to your **Cloud Account** from Oracle Cloud website.
 You will be prompted to enter your cloud tenant, user name, and password.

-> For more details, refer to the documentation on [*Getting Started with Oracle Cloud*](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/sign-your-account-oracle-cloud-website.html).
+> For detailed sign in instructions, refer to the documentation on [*Getting Started with Oracle Cloud*](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/sign-your-account-oracle-cloud-website.html).

 ### STEP 2 : Create the Stack